openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When the Self-Issued OP request is not signed, all registration parameters MUST be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
 In this case, `client_id` MUST equal `redirect_uri`.

-When the Self-Issued OP request is signed, the public key to verify the signature is obtained by resolving Relying Party's `client_id`.
-Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata SHOULD be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
+When the Self-Issued OP request is signed, the public key to verify the signature is obtained by resolving Relying Party's `client_id` using Relying Party Metadata Resolution Methods defined in (#rp-resolution-methods).
+Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata SHOULD be included either in the `registration` parameter inside the Self-Issued OP request, or externally, for example in the Entity Statement defined in [@!OpenID.Federation] Automatic Registration.
 In this case, `client_id` MUST NOT equal `redirect_uri`.

 `registration` parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
 If `registration` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.